 Provider Feedback

 The program can be considered efficient if its graduates display high competency levels, preparedness, and adaptability for dynamic and unpredictable clinical practice.
 According to the research conducted by Grand Canyon University employees, students’ persistence, engagement, knowledge retention, and critical thinking contribute the most to the desired outcomes (Basko & McCabe, 2018).
 In this context, the teaching approach becomes vital as it can influence all four mentioned issues.
 For example, traditional teaching approaches, such as lecturing, can provide an efficient way to share large amounts of information in a short time (Namadi et al., 2019).
-However, they lack student engagement, which renders them passive and deprives them of the chance to test their analytical abilities, decision-making, and problem-solving.
+Their lack of student involvement, however, makes them passive and denies them the opportunity to demonstrate their capacity for analysis, judgment, and problem-solving.

 Active Teaching Approach